openshift/network-metrics-daemon/README.md

 ## Deploy on k8s

 Running `make deploy-k8s` will deploy the daemonset and set up the configuration to tie it to the Prometheus operator instance of an existing kubernetes cluster where the prometheus operator was deployed.
 Please note that the k8s version exposes metrics over a plain http port.

+## List of environment variables used in the tests

+- METRIC_TEST_IMAGE - path to generic container image used in tests